Search This Blog

 The Control of Weight at Lawn Bowls

-For the novice lawn bowler the first consideration in the bowl deliver is the control of line or learning to take advantage of the particular bias of your lawn bowl.
+For the novice lawn bowler, the first consideration in bowl delivery is the control of line or learning to take advantage of the particular bias of your lawn bowl.
 I suppose this is the first instinct because the arcing path of the lawn bowl is its most distinctive, and non-intuitive feature.
 As beginners we expect an approximately round object to roll approximately straight!
 When we find it does not but has a controllable arc and when our instructors offer an insight into how to master this, doing so is our first desire.
 However, more significant for how close to the jack the bowl ends up, is the influence of the initial speed or ‘weight’ with which the bowl is laid down.

 Very few instructions enumerate all the variables that determine this initial velocity.
 Barry Pickup in his PDF file names them all although he does not provide them in a clean list and all he says about selecting some combination from them is “The fewer variables you allow into your delivery technique, the easier this muscle and memory training will be and the more accurate your bowls will be.”

 This article contains one sentence that is actually at odds with my own observations.
 Pickup says, “Since the position of your arm as you assume your stance on the mat has an effect on the amount of back-swing you use and thus the degree of arc in your overall delivery swing, this is a good place to start your adjustments for varying weight and the distance your bowl travels.”
-My own bowls teacher has a very gradual, very measured back swing that is quite unrelated to the position of her arm as she takes up her stance on the mat.
+My own bowls teacher has a very gradual, very measured backswing that is quite unrelated to the position of her arm as she takes up her stance on the mat.
 I have adopted this.
-Where I start my pendulum motion is fixed and completely unrelated to how large or small my back swing is.
+Where I start my pendulum motion is fixed and completely unrelated to how large or small my backswing is.
 Nevertheless, Pickup’s is the most complete presentation I have found and the most useful to me.

 The elements that contribute to the distance a bowl will travel are: